Snettisham Hoard

-The Snettisham Hoard or Snettisham Treasure is a series of discoveries of Iron Age precious metal, found in the Snettisham area of the English county of Norfolk between 1948 and 1973.
+The Snettisham Hoard or Snettisham Treasure is a series of discoveries of Iron Age precious metal, found in the Snettisham area of the English county of Norfolk between 1948 and 1992.

 Iron age hoard

-The hoard consists of metal, jet and over 150 gold/silver/copper alloy torc fragments, over 70 of which form complete torcs, dating from BC 70.
+The hoard consists of metal, jet and more than 150 gold/silver/copper alloy torc fragments, more than 70 of which form complete torcs, dating from about 70 BC.
+The fairly precise dating comes from French coins discovered with the torcs.
 Probably the most famous item from the hoard is the Great Torc from Snettisham, which is now held by the British Museum.
 Though the origins are unknown, it is of a high enough quality to have been royal treasure of the Iceni.

-Recent electron microscopy research by the British Museum reveal the wear patterns in the torcs, the chemical composition of the metal, and the cut marks which reduced many of the torcs into fragments.
+Recent electron microscopy research by the British Museum reveals the wear patterns in the torcs, the chemical composition of the metal and the cut marks that reduced many of the torcs to fragments.
 One hypothesis suggests the deliberate destruction of valuable items was a form of votive offering.

 The finds are deposited in Norwich Castle Museum and the British Museum.
 The hoard was ranked as number 4 in the list of British archaeological finds selected by experts at the British Museum for the 2003 BBC Television documentary, Our Top Ten Treasures, presented by Adam Hart-Davis.

 Similar specimens are the Sedgeford Torc, found in 1965, and the Newark Torc, found in 2005, as well as the six torcs from the Ipswich Hoard found in 1968-9.